 Key Areas to Test:

-- SSL Certificates: Ensure HTTPS encryption.
+- SSL Certificates: Ensure the website uses HTTPS to encrypt data transmissions.

-- Payment Security: Ensure PCI DSS compliance.
+- Payment Security: Ensure compliance with PCI DSS (Payment Card Industry Data Security Standard) for secure transactions.

-- Access Control: Restrict unauthorized access.
+- Access Control: Restrict unauthorized access to user accounts and admin panels.

 4. Mobile Responsiveness Testing